 Naomi Allen is a Professor in Epidemiology, based in the Clinical Trial Service Unit and Epidemiological Studies Unit.
 She joined UK Biobank as Senior Epidemiologist in 2011, and became Chief Scientist in 2019, where she is responsible for following-up participants both through linkage with routine health-related datasets, and through web-based questionnaires.
 She is also involved in developing the scientific strategy for future enhancements for the study.
 Her research interest is largely in the role of diet, obesity and circulating biomarkers in cancer development.
 She is co-Principal Investigator of the Endogenous Hormones, Nutritional Biomarkers and Prostate Cancer Collaborative Group, which aims to conduct individual pooled analyses of the relationship between circulating biomarkers and prostate cancer risk from cohort studies from around the world.

-Human cytomegalovirus and risk of incident cardiovascular disease in UK Biobank
+Association between metabolic syndrome and risk of incident dementia in UK Biobank